Community Development Block Grant Program Information

 Each year, the City Council approves the amounts and types of CDBG funded programs for the upcoming allocation.
 As part of the application process, the City holds a public hearing and solicits applications from community based organizations interested in receiving grant funding for eligible projects.

 Applications are solicited annually from local organizations to provide services for youth, seniors, special needs, homeless, or other qualified low and moderate-income City of La Quinta residents.
-The application cycle is now open for 2018-2019.
+The application cycle is now closed for 2018-2019.

 If you are interested in being notified of funding availability during the next application cycle, please email your agency's contact information to Julie Mignogna.